 Dr. Jordan Larson is an assistant professor at The University of Alabama in the department of aerospace engineering and mechanics.
 He received his bachelor’s, master’s, and doctorate in aerospace engineering and mechanics from the University of Minnesota where he also spent one year as a post-doctoral research associate.
 While at Minnesota, he was fortunate enough to be a part of a variety of research projects at the University and for companies in the Twin Cities.
-These projects included cell phone-based navigation for Unmanned Aircraft Systems, or UAS, battery management systems for lead-acid batteries, multi-sensor fusion for vehicle management systems, and swarm guidance, navigation, and control, or GNC, using random finite sets, or RFS.
+These projects included cell phone-based navigation for small Unmanned Aircraft Systems (sUAS), multi-sensor fusion for battery management systems and multi-target tracking, and multi-agent tracking and planning using random finite sets (RFS).

 Starting with his dissertation, Dr. Larson has also worked with advanced statistical methods for validation and verification of sensor data fusion algorithms based on sensor error bounding, a concept known as overbounding.
 Development of his method known as Gaussian-Pareto Overbounding (GPO) is ongoing.